 Paving the way to new treatments

-More generally, understanding the brain mechanisms responsible for cognitive skills in infancy could provide important insights into how cognitive skills develop.
+Understanding the links between brain waves and child development is important in general.
+But more specifically, understanding the brain mechanisms responsible for cognitive skills in infancy could provide important insights into how cognitive skills develop.

 And identifying the neural predictors of cognitive function in infancy might one day allow scientists to better understand the pathways that underpin individual differences in intellect.